glmvc/first-site/README.md

 }
 ```

-#### 🤩 looks amazing for a beginner, doesn't it? don't worry - it's not difficult at all!

-> Created along with the beginner-friendly learning resource <a href="https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web">"Getting started with the Web"</a> from the <a href="https://developer.mozilla.org/en-US/">MDN Web Docs</a> (previously Mozilla Developer Network and formerly Mozilla Developer Center).
+> created along with the beginner-friendly learning resource ["Getting started with the Web"](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) from the [MDN Web Docs](https://developer.mozilla.org/en-US/) (previously Mozilla Developer Network and formerly Mozilla Developer Center)